danielvinson/Burgeon/README.md

 ## Design Overview

+Screenshot of the current design (the actual content will look completely different, this is just a placeholder):
+![burgeon][/documentation/burgeon.png]

 A *Track* is a set of goals.
 Each *Track* will have an expected completion time (adjustable, maybe slow-med-fast-custom).
 Each track will have an associated reward, which initially will be points, but can turn into something we verify and provide real, physical rewards for.

 Each *Goal* can be anything that is achievable.
 For example, in a "Learn Python" *Track*, you might have a *Goal* of "Learn Built-In Data Structures" and in a "Get Promoted" track, you might have a goal of *Learn Project Management Skills*.
 Each goal will be related to any number of *Task*s.